aizatto/meetups.build.my/README.md

   - Intentions are not for profit
   - Can charge money to pay for expenses (venue, speakers, etc)
   - Can charge a minimal amount to get people to confirm their spots
+  - Should include most Student targeted events
 - Workshops:
   - These can be both both commercial and community, so can be confusing
 - Hackathons:
   - These can be both both commercial and community, so can be confusing
 - Conferences:
   - These can be both both commercial and community, so can be confusing

+When does a Meetup become Inactive?

+- Cannot be scraped
+- No upcoming events
+- No events in the past 6 months

 ## Warnings, Disclaimer, Gotchas